abalone0204/js-assembler/README.md

 ## Usage

 - `npm install`: to install the dependency

--
+## Testing

+- I've written all of the tests with the framework `mocha`.
+So if you want to make the testing script much better you should isntall mocha first which it's quite simple to do.

+- Just type `sudo npm install -g mocha`

+- `npm test` : To run all of the test

+- All the tesing scripts are in the `test_suite.js`